Payola (Northern Irish band): Audioslave

 In 2003, Pay*Ola supported American rock band, Audioslave in Dublin while on tour.
 This single gig alone rocketed Pay*Ola's name to the top of many radio playlists and boosted their cult following in Ireland.
-It remains their biggest gig to date with well over five thousand people in attendance during the gig.
 It is claimed that all of Pay*Ola's merchandise sold out within 30 minutes.

 In 2003, they also played at the Big Buzz Irish Entertainment Awards and also released their Rather Be Dreaming EP in that same year and remains one of their most popular yet.

 Try Everything 2wice

 In 2005, Pay*Ola released their first album, Try Everything 2wice, launching the album in a gig in Virgin Megastore, Belfast that pulled in crowds from the street, able to have been heard as far away as Belfast City Hall.
 Maintained as one of the Empire Music Hall's most popular headlining bands in Belfast having topped the bill at the venue on almost 20 occasions, Pay*Ola enjoy a thriving cult following throughout Northern Ireland.